skeeto/skeeto.github.com/_posts/2014-10-21-C-Object-Oriented-Programming.markdown

 }
 ~~~

 Now this is real polymorphism.
-Things are now really simple from the
+It's really simple from the user's
-user's perspective.
-They call the correct constructor and get a filter
+perspective.
+They call the correct constructor and get a filter object
-struct back that has the desired behavior.
-This can be passed around
+that has the desired behavior.
+This object can be passed around
-and no other part of the program worries about how it's implemented.
+trivially, and no other part of the program worries about how it's
-Best of all, since each method is a separate function rather than a
+implemented.
+Best of all, since each method is a separate function
-`switch` case, new kinds of filter subtypes can be defined
+rather than a `switch` case, new kinds of filter subtypes can be
-independently.
-Users can create their own filter types that work just
+defined independently.
+Users can create their own filter types that
-as well as the two "built-in" filters.
+work just as well as the two "built-in" filters.

 #### Cleaning Up